Wandmalfarbe/Simple-Clock-Screensaver/README.md

 # Simple Clock Screensaver

-A simple clock screensaver for macOS written in entirely in Swift.
+A simple clock screensaver for macOS written entirely in Swift.
 It has support for skins/themes (in source code only) and can be styled to match a wide variety of analogue wall clocks.

 ## Skins